-On July 20, 2023 and December 12, 2023, the Audit and Compliance Committee issued, in accordance with the applicable regulations in force, supporting reports on related-party transactions, which it submitted to the Board of Directors for approval.
+During the meetings held in April, October and December 2024, the Audit and Compliance Committee issued, in accordance with the applicable regulations in force, supporting reports on related-party transactions, which it submitted to the Board of Directors for approval.

-On February 15, 2024, the Committee was informed of the related-party transactions carried out in 2023, the approval of which was delegated by the Board, in accordance with the provisions of the Protocol on Related Party Transactions and the new regulation established in the consolidated text of the Corporate Enterprises Act in relation to this matter.
+On February 15, 2024, the Committee was informed of the related-party transactions carried out in 2023, the approval of which was carried out by the Board, in accordance with the provisions of the Protocol on Related Party Transactions and the new regulation established in the consolidated text of the Corporate Enterprises Act in relation to this matter.